 After nearly 4000 kilometres, from Amsterdam to Cetinje, NO flat tires, many many beautiful mountains, loads of inspiring moments and beautiful people, my time was up.
 Time to go home and get back to work.
 No Istanbul, but I had an unforgettable adventure anyways.

 A link to the Outdooractive multi-stage-tour will follow soon!
-For now you could have a look at the day tours on this map or check out this list.
+For now you could have a look at the day tours on this map or check out the list below.

 Support & Coffee